SFarbolin/quartz/content/solstice-fires.md

 I know realize that the pattern of slow spreading cellular flames coming from propane that I saw on the ride are very different than the fast moving vertical flames of a large wood fire.
 And the sheer volume of flow hitting that surface was way too much for those piddly little 3 sided flame tubes to do much.
 I don't think I'll get that cellular pattern with a bonfire, but I can play more with having fire tubes direct flames out from a central chamber.

 This was the first fire where we started adding surface decoration (paint).
-I mostly avoided
+And while I completely avoided laminated wood (plywood, OSB) in the first fire, I did use some in this one to get that nice big flat surface.

+The pink wood that became the forked tongue at the last minute is bits of an old fence on our property that's been falling apart since before we moved in.
+The "hair" is mostly [Scotch Broom](https://www.nwcb.wa.gov/weeds/scotch-broom) that I pulled out from our yard.
+Nasty invasive stuff with really tough roots that grows like crazy in the PNW.
+I have a special tool called a [Pullerbear](https://www.pullerbear.com/) specifically for ripping that stuff out of the ground.

 > [!tip]- More Photos
 > ![[IMG_20250620_162006_725.jpg]]